 Registrar's Office - The Registrar's Office will evaluate the courses you've taken away from W&M. They decide which courses will transfer and how they will be credited towards your W&M degree requirements.

-Office of Academic Advising - Transfer students have slightly different curricular requirements than incoming freshmen.
+Office of Undergraduate Academic Affairs - Transfer students have slightly different curricular requirements than incoming freshmen.
 Our academic advisors will reach out before you get here so you can start mapping out your plan.

-Office of First Year Experience - FYE runs our orientation program.
+Office of Student Transition Engagement Programs - STEP runs our orientation program.
 They'll help you get settled into life here at W&M and make connections with other students, faculty and staff.

-Undergraduate Catalog - The Undergraduate Catalog is the official source for academic regluations, degree requirements and major requirements.
+Undergraduate Catalog - The Undergraduate Catalog is the official source for academic regulations, degree requirements and major requirements.